fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - We will walk through how to conduct final website analysis summary (now due last day of class)

 - Google "history of X" where X is some food related topic.
-- Write 750 describing what you find and analyzing them through the lenses we used throughout the course
+- Write 750 words that analyze the readings through the lenses we used throughout the course.
-- DO NOT SIMPLY DESCRIBE VARIOUS WEBSITES
+- DO NOT SIMPLY DESCRIBE VARIOUS WEBSITES!
 - The assignment is to describe the aggregate results; you are trying to create a typology.
-- A typology is a explanation of the KINDS of approaches you find, and their strengths and weaknesses.
+- A typology is a explanation of the KINDS of approaches you find, including their strengths and weaknesses.
 - As you did with cookbooks: You should indicate WHY the sites say what they do (don't worry about design)?
-- What can they tell us about approaches to food in America?
+- What can they tell us about approaches/values/interests related to food in America?

 #### NEW: All work will be due 6/28 via email!